Berkeley-CS61B/skeleton-sp16/hw4/spec/hw4.md

 Due to the nature of the autograder, you cannot use any public Board and Solver methods that were not mentioned in the spec.
 Consider moving the logic into one file.

+#### The AG is reporting a bug involving access$ or some kind of null pointer exception.
+What's going on?

+It's important that your `moves` and `solutions` methods work no matter the order in which they are called, and no matter how many times they are called.
+Failing the mutability test, or failing only `moves` but not `solutions` tests are sure signs of this issue.

 Credits
 --------------------------------